dbt-labs/docs.getdbt.com/website/docs/docs/cloud/configure-cloud-cli.md

 ## FAQs
 <expandable alt_header="How to create a .dbt directory and move your file">

 If you've never had a `.dbt` directory, you should perform the following recommended steps to create one.
-If you already have `.dbt` directory, then you should be able to move the `dbt_cloud.yml` file into it.
+If you already have a `.dbt` directory, move the `dbt_cloud.yml` file into it.

 <Tabs>
 <TabItem value="Create a .dbt directory">